 How to apply: This depends on where you are.
-For England (excluding London) go to Share To Buy.
-For London go to First Steps for more information.
-For Scotland see shared ownership; Northern Ireland, the Co-ownership NI website; and for Wales you’ll need to check with your local housing association.
+For England (excluding London), go to Share To Buy.
+For London, go to Gov.uk for more information.
+For Scotland, see shared ownership.
+For Northern Ireland, it's the Co-ownership NI website, and for Wales, you'll need to check with your local housing association.

 Allows you to buy a share of your home from the housing association and continue to rent the remainder, keeping costs affordable.